TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/4-make-products-persistent.rst

    You can find a complete listing of all options at :ref:`TYPO3 Core APIs <t3coreapi:start>`.

 TYPO3 is able to group all records of an extension in the new record wizard.
-To define the name of this group, create a language file in the directory :file:`EXT:store_inventory/Resources/Private/Language/locallang_db.xlf` and add the key **extension.title**.
+To define the name of this group, create a language file :file:`EXT:store_inventory/Resources/Private/Language/locallang_db.xlf` and add the key **extension.title**.